thubbs/rave-reflections-bot/README.md

 # @RaveReflections Twitter bot

-The comments section of dance tunes is probably the nicest place on YouTube; even if that is damning with faint praise.
-Comments are invariably kind, funny, nostalgic and frequently eutopian in their nature.
+The comments sections of dance tunes are probably the nicest place on YouTube; even if that is damning with faint praise.
+Comments are invariably kind, funny, nostalgic and even eutopian.

 It's a nice part of the internet that I wanted to celebrate and promote to a wider audience and that's how I found myself building this bot.